This Iced Chai Latte Starbucks Recipe is made with chai tea bags, milk and sweetener of your choice, ice, water and whipped cream.

 There are many variations to this Chai Latte, the best part is you can make it exactly the way you like it.
 I have seen many people use different spices in the water when steeping the tea bags, like cinnamon, cloves, cardamom, and star anise.
 This recipe is all made from scratch and sweetened exactly the way you like it.

-If you love this recipe, feel free to try my Cuban Coffee Recipe or my Nespresso Pumpkin Spice Latte.
+If you love this recipe, feel free to try my Cuban Coffee Recipe, my Nespresso Pumpkin Spice Latte, or even my Ice Cream Sandwich Cookies.

 Jump to: